cilantroxiao/SWAVE/README.md

 # Landsness Imaging COBRAWAP Project

-Graphing COBRAWAP data
+This code uses the [COBRAWAP](https://cobrawap.readthedocs.io/en/latest/) pipeline to track slow waves propagating across the cortex.
+Calculate and visualize wave characteristics comparing/contrasing 4 behavioral states: Wake(W), NREM (NR), REM (R).

-# Description
+# Instructions

-Examining the Sleep Slow Wave changes propagating across the cortex.
-Visualize wave characteristics comparing/contrasing 4 behavioral states: Wake(W), NREM (NR), REM (R)
+First, clone the repo or download the files.
+If you need to set up your Python environment, go to the section titled "Setting up Python Environment".

 # Inputs
 ## input.txt